DavidShears/LogParser/README.md

 * Suspicious - Used for watching IPs that have not been blocked yet, but may need to be
 * Bots - Can be recorded as exact IP, or with the last element wildcarded.
 Optional function (checkbot) exists to scan for known useragent strings and flag accordingly.

-Also has the option to pass in 'IIS' to instead parse IIS logs (tested on IIS 8.5) and a webapp version to give a basic GUI frontend.
+Also has the option to pass in 'IIS' to instead parse IIS logs (tested on IIS 8.5 and 10.0) and a webapp version to give a basic GUI frontend.

 Tested on 142mb IIS file for detailed output with approx runtime of 12 minutes.